openflighthpc/concertim-openstack-service/README.md

 The Concertim-Openstack Service is a package of python modules intended to facilitate the communication between an Openstack cloud, a generic billing application, and an Alces Flight Ltd. Concertim application.
 The Concertim-Openstack package handles multiple aspects of the data communication pipeline between Openstack, Billing, and Concertim - including data retrieval, data transfomation, and manipulation of Billing, Concertim, and Openstack objects.

-There are 3 main components within the Concertim-Openstack Service package: User Handler, Mertics Handler, and Update Handler.
+There are 6 main components within the Concertim-Openstack Service package:
 - [API Server/Handler](/docs/api_handler.md) - Resposible for receiving REST requests from other services and performing back end actions in Openstack and Concertim
-- [Metrics Handler](/docs/metrics.md) - Manages polling, calculating, and sending of Openstack resource metrics to the Concertim app
+- [View Handlers](/docs/view.md) - Manages the view of Concertim and the Cloud as well as mapping the two views together in a shared object - consists of the `view_sync` and `view_queue` processes.
-- [Update Handler](/docs/update_handler.md) - Manages collecting, transforming, and sending Openstack updates to the Concertim front-end UI - a two part service that contains both the `bulk_update_handler` and the `mq_update_handler`
+- [Frontend Handlers](/docs/frontend.md) - Manages transforming and sending updates and metrics to the Concertim front-end UI based on the data in the view - contains both the `fe_updates` and the `fe_metrics`
-- [Billing Handler](/docs/billing.md) - A collection of functions that manages interations between the chosen billing application and other services.
+- [Billing Handler](/docs/billing.md) - A collection of functions that manages interaction between the chosen billing application and other services.

 Each individual component is **highly recommended** to run in seperate Docker containers on the Openstack host, however admins that are familiar with these types of environments may wish to alter the setup.
 This README assumes the recommended setup method.